 Impressionism Paintings – The Best Art Exhibitions in France 2019

-Travelling to France this summer or in the second half of 2019?
+Travelling to France?
 Are you a fan of the Impressionism Painters?
 Below is a comprehensive list of Impressionism exhibitions currently showing in Paris and all over France.

 Art Exhibitions of Impressionism Painters In Paris:

 Location: Musée national Picasso-Paris

 This exhibition displays Picasso’s paintings from the four year period, between 1926 -1930.
 During these years, Pablo Picasso painted principally figurative paintings.
 Christian Zervos, an art historian, critic & collector called these paintings “Tableaux magiques”.